NiuTrans.LMT: Toward Inclusive and Scalable Multilingual Machine Translation with LLMs: Conclusion

 \section{Conclusion}

-In this work, we take a step toward overcoming the prevailing English-centric bias in MMT, achieving both broad language coverage and consistently high translation quality.
-We introduce LMT, a Chinese-English-centric MMT model, covering 60 languages across 234 translation directions and achieving SOTA performance among models with similar language coverage.
-Our adaptation pipeline begins with the construction of a large and rigorously curated multilingual corpus, followed by extensive continued pre-training to integrate broad translation knowledge into the model.
-We then identify directional degeneration, a salient yet previously overlooked issue in SFT with multi-way data, and mitigate it by introducing a practical strategic downsampling method.
+In this work, we introduce LMT, a Chinese-English-centric MMT model, covering 60 languages across 234 translation directions and achieving competitive performance among models with similar language coverage.
+Our adaptation pipeline begins with the construction of a large, curated multilingual corpus, followed by extensive continued pre-training to integrate broad translation knowledge into the model.
+We then identify directional degeneration, a salient yet previously overlooked issue in SFT with multi-way data, and mitigate it by introducing a simple strategic downsampling method.
 Furthermore, we propose Parallel Multilingual Prompting, a simple but effective technique to enhance cross-lingual transfer.
-Together, these contributions establish LMT as a competitive and robust baseline for large-scale multilingual translation.
-We release the LMT model suite to support future research toward more inclusive, scalable, and high-quality MMT.
+We release LMT models as publicly available baselines to facilitate future research on inclusive and high-quality multilingual machine translation.